 Tucked away in the northeast corner of Spain, Priorat boasts an ancient wine-growing culture rooted in Catalunya’s history.

-Spain’s prestigious Priorat wine region has unique llicorrella soils, forcing grapevines to dig deep for nutrients, resulting in rich red blends of Garnacha Tinta and Samsó (Cariñena).
-Expect intense black and red fruit flavors, spice, and higher alcohol levels.
+Priorat red wine blends use Garnacha Tinta and Samsó (Cariñena), producing high alcohol, deep, rich red wines with red fruit, black fruit, and spice.
 Priorat employs the “Els Noms de la Terra” classification system, featuring five wine categories: Gran vinya Classificada, Vinya Classificada, Vi de Paratge, Vi de Vila, and DOQ Priorat.
+Spain’s prestigious Priorat wine region has unique llicorrella soils, forcing grapevines to dig deep for nutrients, resulting in rich red wines.

-Here’s what you need to know about the wines from Priorat.
+Here’s what you need to know about Priorat red wines.

 Where Is Priorat?